Submissions

 Submission Preparation Checklist

-Propose a workshop you would like to lead or the topic of a workshop you'd like to attend.
+Propose a workshop or hackfest activity you would like to lead or the topic of a workshop you'd like to attend.
 Any conference-related topic is welcome.
-Innovative approaches are welcome.
-Half-day workshops should be 1-3 hours in length and proposals will be peer reviewed.
+Half-day workshops should be 1-3 hours in length.

 Privacy Statement